GIMLI PEAK

 1. East Ridge.
 Although this east ridge steepens with elevation, no rope is required under good conditions.
 Time, 3 hours to the top.
 (II,3,s).

-This is the only non-technical route.
-Approach by the Gimli Ridge trail.
-Cross to the right under the small cliff bands to a short 3m section that is easily climbed.
-If this is not used, continue under all the cliff bands to a narrow gully in the middle of the cliffs, a much longer route.
-Stroll up the grassy slopes walking around the end of the above gulley.
+This is the only non-technical route—approach by the Gimli Ridge trail.
+Cross to the right under the immediate small cliff bands to a short 3m section that is easily climbed.
+If this is not used, continue under the cliff bands to a narrow gully in the middle of the cliffs, a much longer route.
+Stroll up the grassy slopes, walking around the end of the above gulley.
 Access the east ridge.
 Follow a minimalist hiker-made “trail” up the ridge to the summit.

-Very old approaches to Gimli’s east ridge and Gimli Ridge were from Robertson Creek (as in Whipple’s descriptions dating to prior to the 70s).
+Ancient approaches to Gimli’s east ridge and Gimli Ridge were from Robertson Creek (as in Whipple’s descriptions dating to before the 70s).
 Go over the col south of Wolf’s Ears and down 150 meters in a narrow gully to talus-strewn meadows in the Gimli-Wolf’s Ears cirque; then 0.8 km to the base of the ridge.

-From Mulvey Lakes, ascend to the Wolf’s Ears, cross the ridge on the west side of the ears, descend and traverse to the main ridge forming the right hand side of the major gully.
-Alternately ascend to the Midgard/Niselhiem col, cross the glacier to the Niselhiem/Gimli col and ascend the cliff on the easy trail (but often requiring crampons especially late in the season).
+From Mulvey Lakes, ascend to the Wolf’s Ears, cross the ridge on the west side of the ears, descend and traverse to the main ridge forming the right-hand side of the central gully.
+Alternatively, ascend to the Midgard/Niselhiem col, cross the glacier to the Niselhiem/Gimli col, and ascend the cliff on the easy trail (but often requiring crampons, especially late in the season).

 The east ridge (Route 1), the south ridge (Route 4), and Routes 5 – 10 are approached from the road up the north fork of Bannock Burn Creek.